Desmond-intech/Desmond-intech/README.md

 I build modern web applications with a focus on clean architecture, maintainable code, and intuitive user experiences.
 My interests extend beyond building interfaces—I enjoy designing systems that organize complex information into clear, actionable experiences.

-I approach every project with the belief that good software is not only functional but also understandable, scalable, and well documented - making it simple for users.
+I approach every project with the belief that good software is not only functional but also understandable, scalable, and well documented - making it easier to use and maintain..

 ---